nivshcherb/pong-ject/doc/3_graphics.md

 Try optimizing your *Draw()* function by

-1. Including 2 pixels in each character. ▀ is you friend.
+1. Including 2 *Pixel*s in each character. ▀ is you friend.
-2. Only printing pixels which have not been changed since the last *Draw()* call.
+2. Only printing *Pixel*s which have been changed since the last *Draw()* call.

 This type of “graphics” isn’t optimal, but it is enough for our simple game.